Texas Dog Bite Lawyer – Free Consultations

 At Simmons and Fletcher, P.C., we have seen the serious physical and emotional scars suffered by our clients as a result of a dog owner’s negligence.
 We have helped hundreds of dog attack victims recover following an attack.
-If you have been attacked by a dog, before doing anything else, you should read this: What Should I Do After Being Attacked by a Dog?
-Then, call our dog bite lawyers for a free consultation: 800-298-0111.
+If you have been attacked by a dog, before doing anything else, you should read this: What Should I Do After a Dog Attack?
+Then, call a dog bite lawyer for a free consultation: 800-298-0111.

 Do I Need to Hire a Dog Bite Lawyer After a Dog Attack?

 You need to hire a dog bite lawyer who has experience handling dog bite cases.
 These cases can be tricky for an inexperienced attorney because:

 - the laws are not in one central location so finding the applicable law takes some research, and;

 - determining who is responsible and whether there is coverage can be difficult.

 The attorneys at Simmons and Fletcher, P.C., have handed dog attack cases in many of the cities and counties across the State of Texas.
 Our litigation attorney, Paul Cannon, has been asked to speak and educate other attorneys on how to handle dog bite cases.
 We have the experience you need to help you with your case.
 Call us for a free no obligation consultation today.

 Finding the Law and Texas Dog Bite Legislation